 Years ago, when my kids were little, teacher gifts were something I could put off.
 They each had one teacher.
 I could run to the nearest gift store and buy three exceptional baskets of goodies.
 But now my kids are older with a whopping 20 teachers, coaches, and instructors.
-Sometime around Thanksgiving I think that I had best plan affordable yet heartwarming care packages that properly say, “Thank you for fostering my kid, who I know is sometimes a complete jackass.”
+Sometime around Thanksgiving I remind myself to plan ahead for affordable yet heartwarming care packages that properly say, “Thank you for fostering my kid, who I know is sometimes a complete jackass.”
 Yet, I end up doing what I’ve done for years now.
 I make a mad dash to the grocery store the day before and determine that the best way to compensate for my ineptitude is to overcompensate.
-Thus, I choose a most complicated dessert that will wow my, until recently, neglected teachers.
+Thus, I choose a most complicated dessert that will wow my neglected teachers.
 And I will, of course, prepare it all myself.

 It sounds completely logical while in the moment.

-So guess who unloaded a case of wine at the elementary school.
+So guess who unloaded a case of wine at the elementary school?
 This dumbass.
 Only our school doesn’t have a parking lot.
 Our school is in a highly trafficked neighborhood where there is rarely off street parking.
-I found a spot three blocks away, only to get as far as two steps when I realized my scrawny arms cannot carry a case of wine three blocks, through a security gate, and up the stairs to school.
+I found a spot three blocks away, only to get as far as two steps when I realized my scrawny arms cannot carry a case of wine down three blocks, through a security gate, and up a set of stairs.
 So I retreated.
-I took two thirds of the wine out of the box and carried four bottles, deciding on three trips—one for each kid's teachers.
+I took two thirds of the wine out of the box and carried four bottles at a time, deciding on three trips—one for each kid's teachers.

-To date, I don’t know why I thought it wise to bring the wine directly to the teachers and why I didn’t just leave it in the office.
-And I wish I had because guess whose dumbass Mom busted into fifth grade math class with wine.
+To date, I don’t know why I thought it wise to bring the wine directly to the teachers and why I didn’t just leave them in the office.
+And I wish I had because guess whose dumbass Mom busted into fifth grade math class with wine?
 My kid’s.
-By the time I was on my third trip, I was sweating and Middle Man ignored me when I tiptoed in the dark of his reading classroom where they were watching Charlotte’s Web to bring his teacher a bottle of booze onto which a droplet of my sweat splattered and smudged the clever label.
+By the time I was on my third trip, I was sweating and Middle Man completely ignored me when I tiptoed in the dark into his reading classroom where they were watching Charlotte’s Web.
+As I sheepishly handed his teacher a heartfelt bottle of booze, a droplet of my sweat splattered and smudged the clever label.

 As God was my witness, I swore I’d never do the wine thing again.
 So what did I do the next year?
 Homemade marshmallows.
 Lord to Heaven!
 That was a shit show.

-But the following morning I realized just how not Cheryl I am.
-Taking a final look at my supreme exceptionality, I peeked inside one of the cartons and resting contentedly were my perfectly, poofy marshmallows—perfectly green!
+But the following morning I realized just how not Sheryl I am.
+Taking a final look at my supreme exceptionality, I peeked inside one of the cartons and resting contentedly were my perfectly, poufy marshmallows.
+But perfectly green!
 In my complete Annie-ness, I didn’t remember that I live in New Orleans where our humidity is a legitimate reason to avoid moisturizer altogether and also where one should never put a food item made entirely of sugar onto anything soluble, namely green tissue paper.